Click the button below to email us how you're interested in serving us and be sure to include your resume.

 As we nourish our youth grant also that the sense of community, mutual responsibility, and love might grow between all who are co-laboring, especially between our Headmaster, faculty, staff, parents, and supporters.

-Give to St. Andrew Academy, O Lord, Thy blessing so that in all things needful we might abound and be wholly Thine and bring honor to Thine All-Holy Name, together with that of Thine Unoriginate Father, and Thine All-Holy, Good and Life-Giving Spirit, now and ever, unto ages of ages.
+Give to Saint Andrew Academy, O Lord, Thy blessing so that in all things needful we might abound and be wholly Thine and bring honor to Thine All-Holy Name, together with that of Thine Unoriginate Father, and Thine All-Holy, Good and Life-Giving Spirit, now and ever, unto ages of ages.
 Amen.

 UPPER SCHOOL

 The Upper School at Saint Andrew Academy (grades 7–12) deepens students’ formation through a rigorous classical Christian education.
-Building on the foundations of the earlier years, students engage great texts, develop disciplined habits of thought, and grow in their ability to reason, articulate, and pursue truth.
+Building on the foundations of the earlier years, students begin to engage great texts, develop disciplined habits of thought, and grow in their ability to reason, articulate, and pursue truth.

 At this stage, the focus turns more fully to logic and rhetoric—training students to think clearly, speak persuasively, and write with precision.
 Across the humanities and sciences, they encounter the richness of the classical tradition, learning to recognize order, seek wisdom, and delight in what is true, good, and beautiful.